 Splurge on a Spot Treatment

 Times of high physical and emotional stress are known to cause acne flare-ups.
 If you’re feeling more stressed out than usual, you’re likely having to deal with more consistent and persistent breakouts.
-While we will never recommend attempting an at-home extraction, we urge patients to think about investing in a high-quality spot treatment.
+While we never recommend attempting at-home extraction, we urge patients to think about investing in a high-quality spot treatment.
 Available over the counter, these products typically contain a high concentration of benzoyl peroxide and salicylic acid to clear up and prevent future breakouts.
 That said, don’t become frustrated if you can’t clear up a spot.
 You can always schedule an acne consultation when life returns to normal.

 Skin Care and Relaxation

 If you’re having trouble managing your stress and skin, trying an at-home facial is a poular skin care tip.
-This experience can be both relaxing and productive, both giving you the chance to decompress while addressing ongoing skin care concerns.
+This experience can be both relaxing and productive, allowing you to decompress while addressing ongoing skin care concerns.
 Skin care masks are widely available at grocery stores, drug stores, and online.
 To make the experience a little more special, consider putting some additional effort into your surroundings – use an essential oil diffuser, make a cup of herbal tea, and massage your face with at-home tools, like a gua sha stone.

 Skin Conditions that Require Medical Attention

 While many routine skin conditions don’t require immediate medical attention, others are more serious.
 Even if you’re avoidin unnecessary trips outside, these conditions can’t wait more than a few days or weeks.

 - Melanoma and other potential skin cancers – If you notice a new spot on your body, especially if it looks like melanoma, you’ll need to visit your dermatologist as soon as possible.
 Melanoma is a fast-spreading and deadly skin cancer, but the prognosis can improve significantly with early and aggressive treatment.